MEET THE CREW

 Justin was born and raised on Maui and graduated at University of Hawaii at Manoa in 2020.
 He is always eager to learn, with a primary interest in animals; whether it be native birds, snails, or bugs.
 He began his conservation experience working with endangered birds at Kealia Pond National Wildlife Refuge as a volunteer, before joining Kupu to further his efforts.
 After his Kupu term at Mauna Kahalawai, he solidified his position as a permanent hire.
 Wanting to keep a balanced lifestyle he enjoys indoor activities just as much as outdoor, which comes in handy when it comes to data and GIS management.

-Tahiti Ahsam, Field Assistant I
+Tahiti Ahsam, Field Assistant II

 Born and raised on the Island of Maui, Tahiti developed a love for Hawaiian culture and aloha ʻāina at a young age.
 She enjoys volunteering with different community organizations as a way to learn, connect, and give back.
 Tahiti studied Hawaiian language and culture, anthropology, and agriculture for two years at the University of Hawaii at Hilo before moving back to Maui and joining her first conservation job with the Mauna Kāhālawai Watershed Partnership crew.